Essential items for your car emergency kit to keep you safe

 RACV ERA worker changing a tyre on a customer's car

-Keep a spare car tyre handy in case your roadside assistance technician needs to change your tyre.
+Keep a roadworthy spare tyre handy in case your roadside assistance technician needs to change your tyre.

 First aid kit

-Storing a first aid kit in your car can be a lifesaver – literally.
-There are many pre-made motoring first aid kits available through ambulance services, chemists and hardware stores.
+Storing a first aid kit in your car could be a lifesaver.
+Motoring first aid kits are available through ambulance services, chemists and hardware stores.
 Alternatively, you can make your own first aid kit.
 Make sure your kit includes (at a minimum) gloves, antiseptic wipes, band-aids, bandages, gauze, dressing pads and painkillers.
 It might be a good idea to take a basic first aid training course too, so you know how to treat different types of injuries.

 Small amount of cash